 How does this medication work?
 What will it do for me?

-This medication is used by adults to treat human immunodeficiency virus (HIV) infection.
+This medication is used by adults and children who weigh at least 25 kg to treat human immunodeficiency virus (HIV) infection.
 This product should not be used in combination with any other product to treat HIV infection.

 Bictegravir is an integrase strand transfer inhibitor (INSTI).
 Integrase is an enzyme that is needed for the HIV virus to be reproduced.
 INSTIs stop the action of this enzyme, blocking the virus from reproducing.

 Emtricitabine and tenofovir both belong to the class of antiretrovirals called nucleoside analog reverse transcriptase inhibitors (NRTIs).
 Reverse transcriptase is an enzyme that needed by HIV to multiply and infect other cells.
 These two medications prevent reverse transcriptase from working properly.

 Antiretroviral medications work by interfering with enzymes that are needed for HIV to multiply, thus lowering the amount of HIV in the blood.
 They may also help the immune system by increasing the number of CD4 (T) cells in the body.

 This medication does not cure HIV infection or AIDS and does not reduce the risk of passing HIV to others through sexual contact or blood contamination.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.